Blue Sky Days

 |

-This is the first of three songs in my "A chuisle geal mo chroi" Suite.
-This Irish Gaelic phrase, referring to a daughter, literally means "O bright beat of my heart".
-These three songs came out of raising the bright beat of my own heart.
+This is the first of three songs in my 'A chuisle geal mo chroi' Suite.
+This Irish language phrase, referring to a daughter, literally means 'O bright beat of my heart'.
+These three songs were inspired while raising the bright beat of my own heart who has now grown into a lovely woman.

 |